marianneke/ising/README.md

 - Generates samples of Ising lattices with nearest-neighbor interaction under zero magnetization using MCMC
 - Generates samples that depart from an Ising model in the high-temperature limit, with the departure parameterized by a variable &tau;
 - Performs a hypothesis test on these samples using a statistic introduced in the paper, where the null hypothesis is that the sample is an Ising lattice in the high-temperature limit
-- Reproduces the result from the paper, where the percentage of successful rejections of the null hypothesis is plotted against &tau; (see plot below)
+- Plots the percentage of successful rejections of the null hypothesis is plotted against &tau; (see plot below)

 <img src="images/percentage_null_hypothesis_rejections.png" alt="Percentage null hypothesis rejections"/>